You Are What Makes the Mission Happen; 62d AW holds first all-call with new commander

 |Downloads:

-This work, You Are What Makes the Mission Happen; 62d AW holds first all-call with new commander [Image 4 of 4], by SrA Callie Norton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, You Are What Makes the Mission Happen; 62d AW holds first all-call with new commander, by SSgt Zoe Thacker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT